dhanendraverma/Daily-Coding-Problem/README.md

 #### Problem 144
 This problem was asked by Google.

-<br>Given an array of numbers and an index `i`, return the index of the nearest larger number of the number at index `i`, where distance is measured in array indices.
+Given an array of numbers and an index `i`, return the index of the nearest larger number of the number at index `i`, where distance is measured in array indices.

-<br>For example, given `[4, 1, 3, 5, 6]` and index `0`, you should return `3`.
+For example, given `[4, 1, 3, 5, 6]` and index `0`, you should return `3`.
 If two distances to larger numbers are equal, then return any one of them.
 If the array at `i` doesn't have a nearest larger integer, then return `null`.
-<br>Follow-up: If you can preprocess the array, can you do this in constant time?
+Follow-up: If you can preprocess the array, can you do this in constant time?

 [Solution](Day144.cpp)
 - - - -